-Nile Gardiner is Director of The Heritage Foundation's Margaret Thatcher Center for Freedom.
+Nile Gardiner is Director of The Heritage Foundation’s Margaret Thatcher Center for Freedom and the Bernard and Barbara Lomas Fellow.

 Gardiner has testified several times before Congress, and frequently briefs delegations of political leaders and journalists from across the world.
 He served as an expert on the 2005 Gingrich-Mitchell Congressional Task Force on the United Nations.